WolframResearch/reback-js/README.md

 ## Goals

-We want a unified way to define various *components* in the notebook interface (notebooks, cells, boxes, options, dynamic values, etc).
+Reback provides a unified way to define various *components*, e.g. in the implementation of a [notebook interface](https://www.wolfram.com/notebooks/) (notebooks, cells, boxes, options, dynamic values, etc).
 They all have in common that

 * they need to be aware of their *lifecycle* (when they appear, disappear, etc),
 * there is a parent-child relationship between components, resulting in a render tree,